June Gordon, Marchioness of Aberdeen and Temair: Biography

 A succession of internationally renowned artists have helped make this North East Scotland venue a lively stage for the very best in choral, operatic and drama productions: Dame Janet Baker was asked to perform there immediately on graduating from the Royal College of Music because Lady Aberdeen thought her "promising".
 Glasgow-born Rosalind Sutherland first performed Desdemona in Verdi's opera Otello at Haddo in 1996, and returned as Micaela in Carmen in 1997, before finding fame taking the title role in 'Madame Butterfly' at the San Francisco Opera House.
 Judith Lovat, now with the Philadelphia Opera, gained early experience at Haddo.
 Other eminent musicians to appear have included: Benjamin Britten, Ralph Vaughan Williams, Willard White, Sarah Walker, and Neil Mackie.
-In recent years there have been visiting performers from France, Finland, Denmark, Germany and America.
+In recent years there have been visiting performers from France, Finland, Denmark, Germany and the USA.
 For many years a Summer Play was also produced, using the renowned Globe Stage in the Hall for Shakespeare one year and presenting another playwright's work the next, but this has recently been discontinued.
 As a young man, Prince Edward appeared several times in these productions.

 Many young people who have grown up in the area have performed at Haddo and gone on to study music and the performing arts at the tertiary level.
 Students from the Royal Scottish Academy of Music and Drama take part in the opera every year, gaining invaluable experience in the orchestra, chorus and/or taking small singing roles.
 The Society is now 65 years old and presents an annual programme of opera, oratorio and carols.
 Professional pianist and singing teacher Alice E Dennis GTCL trains the chorus.
 HHCOS prides itself on its high standard of performance, achieved by the local community working alongside the professional artists brought in for producing and designing the opera, for the major solo roles and for playing in the orchestra for the opera and concerts alike.
 The facilities at Haddo comprise a purpose built rehearsal room, and the theatre known as "Haddo House Hall" for performances.
 The Choral Society also uses the tiny and picturesque Chapel, attached to the side of the main House for their popular carol concerts.
 These venues are a delight for both artists and their audiences.
 The umbrella organisation at Haddo house; the "Haddo User Group" involves over 200 members of all ages and backgrounds, who take part in a wide range of productions including the opera, large choral concerts and carol concerts.
 There are also musical shows from Haddo Youth Music Theatre and the Haddo Children's Theatre and youth concerts involving the two award-winning Haddo Youth and Children's Choirs.
 She was President of the RSCDS (Royal Scottish Country Dance Society) Aberdeen Branch until her death.